Klondike Gold Rush: Boomtowns

-The ports of Dyea and Skagway, through which most of the prospectors entered, were tiny settlements before the gold rush, each consisting of only one log cabin.
+The ports of Dyea and Skagway, through which most of the prospectors entered, were tiny settlements before the gold rush, Skagway consisting of only a single log cabin, and Dyea comprising a handful of Tlingit houses and the Healy & Wilson trading store.
 Because there were no docking facilities, ships had to unload their cargo directly onto the beach, where people tried to move their goods before high tide.
 Inevitably cargos were lost in the process.
 Some travellers had arrived intending to supply goods and services to the would-be miners; some of these in turn, realizing how difficult it would be to reach Dawson, chose to do the same.
 Within weeks, storehouses, saloons, and offices lined the muddy streets of Dyea and Skagway, surrounded by tents and hovels.

 Skagway became famous in international media; the author John Muir described the town as "a nest of ants taken into a strange country and stirred up by a stick".
 While Dyea remained a transit point throughout the winter, Skagway began to take on a more permanent character.
 Skagway also built wharves out into the bay in order to attract a greater share of the prospectors.
 The town was effectively lawless, dominated by drinking, gunfire and prostitution.
 The visiting NWMP Superintendent Sam Steele noted that it was "little better than a hell on earth ... about the roughest place in the world".
 Nonetheless, by the summer of 1898, with a population—including migrants—of between 15,000 and 20,000, Skagway was the largest city in Alaska.